11 Deep Learning/Neural Networks

 • The tensor “flows” through the network model as each iteration completes a forward and then a backwards pass.

-• TensorFlow requires tensors to be “rectangular” — that is, along each axis, every element is the same size.
+• TensorFlow typically requires tensors to be “rectangular”, that is, the elements on each axis must be the same size.

 • There are specialized types of tensors that can handle different shapes.